Sign-in to Account

 Every pest control technician is required to go through a training program through a community college, technical center, university extension program, or special pest control training center.
 Before you join one, you need to make sure it’s recognized by your state pesticide regulatory board.
 This will involve basis classroom training that will prepare you for an entry-level job, then further knowledge will be gained on the job.
 There are also additional certifications you can receive (plus, some employers provide raises when you receive additional training).

-On a side note, some employers will hire you before you’ve completed this training program and pay to put you through it (like Aptive Environmental).
+On a side note, some employers will hire you before you’ve completed this training program and pay to put you through it (like Aptive Pest Control).
 This is a great way to get free training and ensure you will be able to put your knowledge to use right once you’re finished.

 On-the-Job Training